 - Another big difference between data science and data mining is that the former is a multidisciplinary field consisting of statistics, data visualizations, social sciences, natural language processing (NLP), and data mining, which means that data mining is a subset of data science.

-- A data scientist can be considered, to some extent, a combination of an artificial intelligence (AI) researcher, machine learning engineer, deep learning engineer, and data analyst.
+- A data scientist can be considered, to some extent, a combination of artificial intelligence (AI) researcher, machine learning engineer, deep learning engineer, and data analyst.
 On the other hand, a data mining professional cannot necessarily perform all these roles, which can be performed by a data scientist.

 - Another notable difference lies in the type of data used.
 Data science mostly deals with all types of data such as structured, unstructured, and semi-structured.
 However, data mining mostly deals with structured data.